 The Department of Islamic and Middle Eastern Studies at the Hebrew University of Jerusalem focuses on the study of Muslim and Middle Eastern societies from the appearance of Islam in the seventh century CE up to the present day.

-Among the areas of particular strength in the Department are the premodern history of the Middle East, Ottoman studies, Iranian studies, the material culture (art history and archeology) of the Islamic world, the history of Central and Inner Asia (including the history of the Mongol Empire), the history of Palestine/the Land of Israel (from the Muslim conquest until today), the history of the modern Arab world, and contemporary developments in the Middle East.
-The department also offers Ph.D. studies, in accordance with the specializations of its faculty members.
+Among the areas of particular strength in the Department are the pre-modern history of the Middle East, Ottoman studies, Iranian studies, the material culture (art history and archeology) of the Islamic world, the history of Central and Inner Asia (including the history of the Mongol Empire), the history of Palestine/the Land of Israel (from the Muslim conquest until today), and the history of the modern Arab world.
+This emphasis on both the medieval and modern periods of the Middle East, covering a wide range of topics and themes, makes the Hebrew University unique among departments of Islamic Studies in Israel.

-The foundations of the fields of Arabic, Islamic and Middle Eastern Studies in Israel were laid at the Hebrew University of Jerusalem in the 1920s, and indeed, these fields was part of the initial core of the University at Mt.
+The foundations of the fields of Islamic and Middle Eastern Studies in Israel were laid at the Hebrew University of Jerusalem already in the 1920s, and indeed, these fields were an essential part of the initial core of the University at Mt.
 Scopus.
 Since its very beginning, the Department of Islamic and Middle Eastern Studies – for many years now the largest unit in the Faculty of Humanities – has set the highest standards in teaching and research.
 Its faculty members are an integral part of the international and Israeli scholarly community in Islamic and Middle Eastern Studies as well as in other fields, and are well known at home and abroad.